visualisedatadevelopment/visualisedatadevelopment.github.io/projects/brexit_tweets.md

 As can be seen, there is only a 1% difference between Leave and Remain tweets in terms of how much they discuss men/women, which is not statistically significant according to a Chi Square test at the p < 0.05 level.
 This would suggest that both sides, as well as tweets supporting neither Leave nor Remain, were heavily male-dominated and in broadly similar proportions.

-We can also look at this the other way round, that is - do tweets mentioning men/women differ in their support for L
+We can also look at this same data the other way round - that is, do tweets mentioning men/women differ in their support for Leave and Remain compared to tweets mentioning the other gender?

 The results are shown in the plot below.